heutelbeck/sapl-server/sapl-server-ce/README.md

 #### Kubernetes Deployment with Nodeport

-Under this section the Process is detailed with a custom certificate for Intranet testing
+Under this section, the Process is detailed with a custom certificate for Intranet testing.

-Apply the Persistent Volume yaml (or create persistent volumes with the storageclassnames detailed in the yaml file according to your preferred Method)
+Apply the Persistent Volume YAML file (or create persistent volumes with the StorageClassNames detailed in the YAML file according to your preferred Method).

 ```shell
 kubectl apply -f https://raw.githubusercontent.com/heutelbeck/sapl-server/main/sapl-server-ce/kubernetes/sapl-server-ce-pv.yml -n sapl-server-ce